 Comprehensive Assessment System

-Select from a full range of Common-Core- and/or state-standards-aligned assessment options including benchmark, formative, pretests and posttests, final course examinations, and educator effectiveness rating scales.
+Select from a full range of Common Core and/or state standards-aligned assessment options including benchmark, formative, pretests and posttests, final course examinations, and instructional effectiveness rating scales.
 Participate in the CAIB initiative and benefit from items and assessments for non-state-tested subject areas (e.g., music, visual arts, social studies).
 Learn more Multi-Grade TE Items Sample Online Testing Interface

 Automated Scoring Key (ASK)

 Import, schedule, deliver, administer (online or offline), automatically score and report on assessments created outside of Galileo K-12 Online using ASK technology.
 ASK is especially useful for administering district end of chapter, unit or course assessments in higher grade levels.
-ASK makes it possible to align imported tests to standards, schedule for administration online with optional use of response pads or offline with bubble sheets and automatically score the results; meaning schools can access and manage all their assessment information, including information for non-state-tested content and grade levels, in one system.
+ASK makes it possible to align imported tests to standards, schedule for administration online with optional use of response pads or offline with bubble sheets and automatically score assessments.
+As a result, schools can access and manage all their assessment information, including information for non-state-tested content and grade levels, in one system.
 Learn more

 Students can instantly send assessment and Instructional Dialog responses from response pads into the online database through Mercury, an application contained within Galileo K-12 Online.
 Any assessment can be administered in this way, from district benchmark assessments to classroom quizzes including student responses made during online interactive classroom lessons.
 Teachers can see in seconds who answered a question and what that response was.
 Questions can be projected for all students to view or questions can be provided on paper.
 The response system requires a wireless response pad for each student, a receiver, and a classroom computer, all purchased from a hardware vendor.